thijsheijden/alice/README.md

 - Every message handled in a new routine
 - Separate TCP connections for producers and consumers
 - Queues and exchanges are objects, which can be reused for multiple consumers and/or producers
+- Fully mocked broker, consumer and producer for testing

 ## Installation
 ```shell